opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 ### Rescoring quantized results using full precision

 Quantization can be used to significantly reduce the memory footprint of a k-NN index.
 For more information about quantization, see [k-NN vector quantization]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-vector-quantization).
-Because some precision of the vector representations is lost during quantization, the distances computed will be approximate.
+Because some vector representation is lost during quantization, the computed distances will be approximate.
 This causes the overall recall of the search to decrease.

-To improve recall while maintaining the memory savings of quantization, you can use a two-phased search approach.
+To improve recall while maintaining the memory savings of quantization, you can use a two-phase search approach.
 In the first phase, `oversample_factor * k` results are retrieved from an index using quantized vectors and the scores are approximated.
 In the second phase, the full-precision vectors of those `oversample_factor * k` results are loaded into memory from disk, and scores are recomputed against the full-precision query vector.
 The results are then reduced to the top k.

 The default rescoring behavior is determined by the `mode` and `compression_level` of the backing k-NN vector field:

-- For the `in_memory` mode, no rescoring is applied by default.
+- For `in_memory` mode, no rescoring is applied by default.
-- For the `on_disk` mode, default rescoring is based on the configured `compression_level`.
+- For `on_disk` mode, default rescoring is based on the configured `compression_level`.
 Each `compression_level` provides a default `oversample_factor`, specified in the following table.

 | Compression level | Default rescore `oversample_factor` |
 |:------------------|:----------------------------------|